frequenz-floss/frequenz-sdk-python/docs/intro/glossary.md

 ## Metrics

+### Gross Consumption

+Consumption before accounting for any local generation from solar, wind or CHP.

+### Net Consumption / Load

+This term traditionally refers to the difference between the gross consumption and the local generation (like PV production).
+It iss the electricity consumption that needs to be met by the battery or from the main grid.

+### Residual Consumption / Load

+In microgrid context sometimes used as the remaining difference between the net consumption and the battery power, i.e. what we define as grid power.

 ### SoC (State of Charge)

 The level of charge of a battery relative to its capacity, expressed in percentage points.
 Calculated as the ratio between the remaining energy in the battery at a given time and the maximum possible energy under similar health conditions.
 [Source](https://epicpower.es/wp-content/uploads/2020/08/AN028_SoC-SoH-SoP-definitions_v3.pdf)